Elm Tree Trimming

 It is a violation to store elm firewood or to transport any part of an elm unless it is to a disposal site, prune an infected elm tree, or to prune between April 1 and September 30 in any year.

 You can trim a healthy elm tree between October 1 and March 31.
-If trimming is required at other times in the year, you can obtain a Elm Tree permission form.
-This can be obtained from Forestry and Environmental Services.
+If trimming is required at other times in the year, you can obtain an elm pruning permit.
+This can be obtained from Pest Management.

 Please be aware of that any person who removes an elm tree from their property must also remove the stump to a minimum of 10 centimetres below the soil line.

-If the wood is in lengths of less than 4 feet, you can dispose of it for free at the following locations:
+If the wood is in lengths of less than 4 feet, you can dispose of it for free at one of the Eco Stations:

 Large loads of elm wood can be taken to the Edmonton Waste Management Centre.